Read all about Sherwin Williams Light French Gray (LFG), plus see it in action in 20 real homes!

 LRV…what?
 Don’t worry, I’ve got you!
 Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

-Light French Gray vs. Other Paint Colors
+Light French Gray vs. Similar Paint Colors

 Have you tried picking out a gray paint lately?
 It’s a daunting task, no doubt!
 At surface level, you may find yourself thinking “how hard can REALLY be to pick a gray paint?”
 Oh, friend, let me tell you.